BANGAUTOGLASS

 Many comprehensive auto insurance policies cover windshield replacement, and some cover EyeSight recalibration as part of the glass claim since it's required to restore the vehicle to its pre-damage condition.
 Whether calibration is covered depends on your specific policy, your deductible, and your insurer's guidelines — it's worth reviewing your policy or calling your insurance provider to confirm.

 If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding the steps and working through the paperwork.
-We don't file the claim on your behalf, but we can help make the process less confusing and make sure the documentation reflects the full scope of the service — including calibration where applicable.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors influence the overall cost of a Subaru Outback windshield replacement: your trim level, whether the glass includes acoustic, rain sensor, or heating features, whether EyeSight calibration is required, your geographic location, and whether you're using insurance or paying out of pocket.
 We don't publish standard prices because the variability is real — a Base trim Outback without EyeSight is a meaningfully different job than a Touring XT with full-feature glass and stereo camera calibration.
 Reach out for a quote specific to your vehicle.